 I’ve upgraded to a new Controller: Wolverine Ultimate Controller

 Playing the game almost every day made me realize how much other players practice and have a special controller or gear to help them play.
-Anyone who's playing with a controller, wether its Xbox, Playstation, or PC, often uses a pro controller like the Microsoft Elite Controller or the Razor Wolverine Ultimate Controller.
+Anyone who’s playing with a controller, whether it is Xbox, Playstation, or PC, often uses a pro controller like the Microsoft Elite Controller or the Razor Wolverine Ultimate Controller.